habibcilmd-cardiologist/dr-cil/content/en/services/cardiac-angiography/index.md

 showBreadcrumbs: true
 showTableOfContents: true
 showReadingTime: true
+faq:
+    - question: "Is cardiac angiography painful?"
+      answer: "It is performed under local anesthesia and usually no pain is felt.
+Only temporary warmth sensation may occur during contrast injection."
+    - question: "How long is hospital stay after angiography?"
+      answer: "With radial approach, same-day discharge is usually possible.
+Femoral approach requires 4-6 hours bed rest."
+    - question: "What are the risks of angiography?"
+      answer: "Serious complications are rare.
+Bleeding, infection, and contrast reaction may occur."
+    - question: "When can I return to normal activity after angiography?"
+      answer: "With radial approach 1-2 days, with femoral approach 3-5 days after normal activities can be resumed."
+    - question: "Am I awake during angiography?"
+      answer: "Yes, it is performed under local anesthesia and you are awake throughout the procedure."
 ---

 Cardiac angiography is evaluation of heart vessels using X-ray imaging.
 It is the gold standard method for diagnosing coronary artery disease.
 Assoc.
 Prof. Dr. Habib Çil has extensive experience in cardiac angiography procedures.